Last updated 10 am on 28 September 2020.

 Do I have to self-quarantine if I'm visited by people from out of town?

 Yes, if they have travelled by AIR.
-Please please follow the self-quarantine advisory before returning to campus.
-Inform the medical centre before taking this step.
+Please follow the self-quarantine advisory before returning to campus.
+Inform the campus before returning: https://www.ncbs.res.in/visitor-screening/

 ANTI-FAQ: what not to do

 - Do NOT argue about the quarantine terms.
-We are in a medical crisis, and the medical authorities are using the best guidelines they have access too.
-The medical team is heavily loaded and it is not appropriate to demand their time to argue about this.
+We are in a medical crisis, and the campus authorities are using the best guidelines they have access too.
+Do NOT contact the medical centre on this matter.

 - Do NOT bring in visitors, guests, or even family to your hostel rooms.